dwickizer/DataScienceProjects/3. GettingAndCleaningData/Project/README.md

 * **NOTE:** If the Boolean parameter, **tidyOut** is set to **FALSE** at runtime execution, then the above file is NOT saved.
 Instead, the **tidyData** data table is returned for analysis.

+### Data Input / Output Information ###

+Information about the data inputs and outputs, as well as information about other files in the project repository, can be found in the **CookBook.md** file.